-Homeless EducationProvides information and resources for homeless children and youths and their right to enroll, attend, participate fully, and succeed in school.
+Homeless EducationProvides information and resources for homeless children and youth and their right to enroll, attend, participate fully, and succeed in school.

-The McKinney-Vento Homeless Assistance Act (McKinney-Vento Act) (42 U.S.C. § 11431-11435) is federal legislation that ensures the educational rights and protections of children and youths experiencing homelessness.
-It requires all local educational agencies (LEAs) to ensure that homeless students have access to the same free, appropriate public education, including public preschools, as provided to other children and youths.
+The McKinney-Vento Homeless Assistance Act (McKinney-Vento Act) (42 United States Code § 11431-11435) is federal legislation that ensures the educational rights and protections of children and youth experiencing homelessness.
+It requires all local educational agencies (LEAs) to ensure that homeless students have access to the same free, appropriate public education, including public preschools, as provided to other children and youth.
 The McKinney-Vento Act defines LEAs as public school districts, direct-funded and locally funded charter schools, and county offices of education.
-The McKinney-Vento Act also authorizes the funding for the federal Education for Homeless Children and Youths Program.
+The McKinney-Vento Act also authorizes the funding for the federal Education for Homeless Children and Youth Program.

 Definition of Homeless

-McKinney-Vento Act definition of homeless children and youths.
+McKinney-Vento Act definition of homeless children and youth.